pvdrz/pijama_legacy/README.md

 - Completely functional: no mutation, no variables, no side effects, no state at all.
 - Statically typed: Every term must have a defined type before execution.
-- Type inference: Types are inferred when possible, this includes local bindings and the return type of non-recursive functions (arguments aren't inferred... yet).
+- Type inference: Types are inferred when possible.
+But you can type your terms to be sure your code does what you want.

 ## Why?